Brother-Blue/OpenCV-self-driving-car/code-of-conduct.md

 ## What is our usual communication plan?
 Text communication will be through a dedicated channel selected by the group.
 Our main communication will be using remote communication tools, meeting at a minimum of three (3) times per week.
+The meetings will be held on Monday, Wednesday and Friday in the mornings (or after lectures if they are both on the same day).

 ## How will we solve conflicts?
 All pertainable members will participate in a call, each member then expresses their feelings and concerns about the issue.
 After they are finished the other member who repeats this same process.
 Afterwards they together discuss a solution to the conflict.
-The entire process is mediated by a third-party if necessary.
+Should they not come to an accord the issue will be elevated to the team where an agreement will be made.
+To prevent further escalataion of conflict the team members involved shall inform the rest of the team about the issue(s).